mitchtreece/Director/README.md

 your view coordinator subclasses.

 ### SceneCoordinator
-`SceneCoordinator` is a root-level class that manages the initial view coordinator displayed by an application.
+`SceneCoordinator` is a root-level coordinator class that manages the initial view coordinator displayed by an application.
 This should be subclassed to return an appropriate `ViewCoordinator` instance when your application launches.

 ```